open5e/open5e/source/classes/bard.rst

 Cantrips
 ^^^^^^^^

-You know two cantrips of your choice from the bard spell list.
+You know two cantrips of your choice from the :ref:`srd:bard-spells`.
 You learn additional bard cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Bard table.